palcarazm/batchjs/docs/streams-api.md

-Pushes the first chunk, if it exists and not pushed, to the consumer stream and marks it as pushed.
+Pushes the result chunk, if it exists and not pushed, to the consumer stream and marks it as pushed.

   #### Returns
   | Type       | Description                             |